-Integrating wind generation information in system operation both real-time and with updated forecasts up to dayahead will help manage the variability and forecast errors of wind power.
+Integrating wind generation information in system operation both real-time and with updated forecasts up to day-ahead will help manage the variability and forecast errors of wind power.
 Shortening the gate closure time in market operation practices will help integration but may require improvements in the operating tools.
-Well-functioning hourahead and day-ahead markets can help to more cost-effectively provide balancing energy required by the variableoutput wind plants.
+Well-functioning hour-ahead and day-ahead markets can help to more cost-effectively provide balancing energy required by the variable-output wind plants.

-Specific wind farm control centers (Spain) combined with power system state estimators provide a powerful tool for large-scale wind integration as wind farms can be remotely adjusted (on/off/part-load/PF control), taking into account real-time conditions in the power system.
+Specific wind farm control centers (Spain) combined with power system state estimators provide a powerful tool for largescale wind integration as wind farms can be remotely adjusted (on/off/part-load/PF control), taking into account real-time conditions in the power system.

-Frequency control with wind turbines has been tested in Denmark/UK, wind turbines/farms are expected to actively participate in the frequency control task in the future.
+Frequency control with wind turbines has been tested in Denmark and the United Kingdom, wind turbines/farms are expected to actively participate in the frequency control task in the future.

 Black-start in power systems with high wind penetration level could be problematic.
-Denmark is developing a new, cell-based power system architecture which will incorporate wind power in the black-start procedure.
+Denmark is developing a new, cellbased power system architecture which will incorporate wind power in the black-start procedure.